-Often, for many folks assigned male at birth, the upper lip is narrower and the length between the lip and the nose is longer than the lips of those assigned female.
-To help reduce experiences with dysphoria or discomfort associated with the lip shape, Dr. Facque can perform a lip lift to create a fuller and shorter upper lip shape, often resulting in a pout-like upper lip shape.
+Eligibility for a lip lift is determined by the measurement between the peaks of the lip and the bottom of the nose.
+Our surgeons can perform a lip lift to create a fuller and longer upper lip, often resulting in a pout-like upper lip shape.
 The lip lift is achieved by creating an incision under the nose which is used to remove skin between the nose and upper lip.

 Much like other incisions, the incision under the nose used to lift the upper lift will take time to heal.
 Generally speaking, incision scars are considered fully healed 12-18 months after surgery, but patients should expect to see the scar begin to fade away by about 6 months post-op.